Herbert (Family Guy): Role in Family Guy

-Herbert has appeared on various occasions in Family Guy spinoffs, such as in various cutaway gags in several episodes of The Cleveland Show.
+As part of a running gag in the episode "Family Guy Through the Years" (season 16, 2018), Herbert repeatedly introduces himself to the Griffin family, and dispels rumors of his identity, clarifying he is not "Roy Mitchel": a man who Herbert claims was accused of "all sorts of things" in a neighboring town.

+Herbert possesses supernatural abilities as is seen in season 17 episode 8: "Con Heiress", when he explodes in delight upon discovering a sexually suggestive fight between Chris Griffin and his father Peter, with Chris commenting that Herbert has frequently spoken of his desire to "explode all over [him]".
+Following Herbert's explosion, his dog Jesse grabs a piece of Herbert and plants it in a small pot to regrow him, restoring him to a small plant-like state reminiscent of the Marvel character Groot.
+In this state, Herbert is only able to recite the words "I am Herbert" in homage to the aforementioned Marvel character.

+Herbert has appeared on various occasions in Family Guy spin-off show The Cleveland Show.
+Herbert appears five times throughout the series, although his appearances are largely delegated to flashback sequences, such as when Cleveland Jr. recalls Herbert placing a bowl of candy upon his penis during Halloween, attempting to become aroused by the various local youths reaching into the bowl to procure candy.
+He has also appeared in non-flashback sequences, for instance singing "Silent Night" to a group of children.

 In Laugh It Up, Fuzzball: The Family Guy Trilogy, Herbert appears as Obi-Wan Kenobi.

 Production

 Herbert was created by writer and voice actor Mike Henry.
 Henry met Family Guy creator Seth MacFarlane when his brother Patrick was a classmate of MacFarlane's at the Rhode Island School of Design.
 Henry was invited to write and create characters for Family Guy after the show was picked up.
 The first character he created was Cleveland Brown, and he later created Herbert.

 In the creation process, Herbert was not originally a pedophile; Henry pitched the idea to the writers of the show, leading to the decision to make him one.
 As with most of the other characters he created, Henry voices Herbert.
 Henry based Herbert's voice and appearance on an elderly man he met when he worked in a grocery store when he was in high school.
 In an interview Henry described that man as a sweet person.